DataDog/chaos-controller/docs/node_disruption.md

 * `/proc/sys/kernel/sysrq` > `/mnt/sysrq`
 * `/proc/sysrq-trigger` > `/mnt/sysrq-trigger`

-> ℹ️ Node behavior when using this disruption can differ depending on the cloud provider (node may or may not be replaced, restarted, cordoned, etc.).
+> :warning:️ Node behavior when using this disruption can differ depending on the cloud provider (node may or may not be replaced, restarted, cordoned, etc.).